dock108/positive-ev/sports-tix/POC.md

 - Focus on ticket prices for a specific baseball team or subset of teams as the initial target.
 - Analyze pricing trends on platforms like StubHub, SeatGeek, and others.
 - Evaluate market behavior near game days, accounting for factors like demand, team performance, and weather.
+- Ensure profitability accounts for high buy and sell fees, targeting at least a 15-20% profit margin.

 ---